camcast04/CapstoneIOS/README.md

 - [x] As a user, I want to view a map of sightings to explore what I have discovered.

-***** Basic Identification and Information Display

-- [] As a user, I want to get basic information or identification suggestions for my uploaded photos so that I can learn about the flora and fauna I’ve found.

 ***** Gamification: Challenges and Achievements

 - [x] As a user, I want to participate in challenges and earn achievements to make my exploration more engaging and rewarding.